 - United States citizenship

-- 21 years old at the time of appointment and prior to 35th birthday
+- 21 years old at the time of appointment and on or before 36th birthday

 - High school graduate or GED